pitivi/pitivi/docs/Updating_Python_dependencies.md

 # Python dependencies

-Pitivi has a single Python runtime dependency `matplotlib` but in the development sandbox we install quite a few Python tools.
+Pitivi has only two Python runtime dependencies: `librosa` and `matplotlib`, but in the development sandbox we install quite a few Python tools.

 Each Python package has its own `python3-*.json` file in [build/flatpak](https://gitlab.gnome.org/GNOME/pitivi/-/tree/master/build/flatpak),